 - Get the pan/skillet really hot, then turn the heat down to a medium setting.

-- Use about 3 tablespoons of batter for each pancake.
-It is easier to measure this into a ladle or measuring cup first and use this to tip the batter into the pan in one go.
-Using the ladle or cup, pour the batter quickly into the centre of the pan at the same time tipping it around from side to side to get the base evenly coated.
-If there are any holes, just fill them in with the batter using a teaspoon.
-It should take less than a minute to for the underside to turn golden.
+- You will need about 3 tablespoons of batter for each pancake.
+It is easier to measure this into a ladle or measuring cup first.
+Then pour the batter quickly into the centre of the pan/skillet, at the same time tipping the pan/skillet around from side to side to get the base evenly coated.
+If there are any holes, just fill them in with extra batter using a teaspoon.
+It should take less than a minute for the underside to turn golden.
 Check by lifting the edge with a palette knife.

 - Flip the pancake over with the palette knife and cook the other side until golden.
 This side will need less time to cook.
 Then slide it out of the pan onto a warmed plate.

-- Continue until all the batter is used.
-Overlap the pancakes on the warmed plate as you go, keeping them warm in the oven covered loosely with foil.
+- Continue making the pancakes until all the batter is used.
+Stack them on the warmed plate as they are ready and keep them warm in the oven, covered loosely with foil.